NM6642/Managing-ReplicaSets-in-Kubernetes/README.md

 - Save and exit the editor to apply the changes.

 ## Deleting a ReplicaSet
-To delete a ReplicaSet and its associated pods, use kubectl delete.
+-To delete a ReplicaSet and its associated pods, use kubectl delete.
 `kubectl delete replicaset new-replica-set`